Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Model Specification and Test Strategy

+Note lastly that one can also use $C_{n,ij}$ as filters for the researcher to select pairs of interest.
+While there could potentially be interactions between all vertices, there might be reasons to assume that only specific interactions are relevant for the model \eqref{eq:mod} at a given time $t$.
+In this case, the researcher has the flexibility to achieve this by setting all the corresponding $C_{n,ij}(t)$ equal to 1.
+As was discussed in previous work, the researcher does not have to select the relevant pairs perfectly as long as the selection is not \emph{too liberal} (cf. p.
+2769 in \citet{KMP19}).

+Throughout we will assume that the array $(N_{n,ij})_{i,j\in V_n}$ forms a multivariate counting process with respect to a filtration $(\mathcal{F}_t^{\,n})_{t\in[0,T]}$.
+Unless specified otherwise all counting processes and martingales are understood to be defined with respect to this filtration.
+Note that by definition of a multivariate counting process no two counting processes jump at the same time (with probability one).
+As discussed above, the covariates and the interactions are connected through the intensity functions $\lambda_{n,ij}:[0,T]\to[0,\infty)$ for which we assume the proportional hazards model (cf. \citet{ABGK93,MS06,C72,AG82}), that is, we suppose that the intensity function with respect to the filtration $(\mathcal{F}_t^{\,n})_{t\in[0,T]}$ is given by

 where $X_{n,ij}(t) \in {\mathbb R}^p$ are random covariates depending on time, $\beta_0\in\IR^q$ is an unknown parameter and $\alpha_0:[0,T]\to[0,\infty)$ is an unknown, deterministic baseline intensity.
-The link function $\Psi$ is supposed to be known to the researcher, e.g. in a Cox-type model $p=q$ and $\Psi(X_{n,ij}(t),\beta_0)=\exp(\beta_0'X_{n,ij}(t))$ (cf. \citet{SM04}).
+The link function $\Psi$ is supposed to be known to the researcher, e.g. in a Cox-type model $p=q$ and $\Psi(X_{n,ij}(t);\beta_0)=\exp(\beta_0'X_{n,ij}(t))$ (cf. \citet{SM04}).
 In order to assure identifiability, $\Psi$ (or $X_{n,ij}$) may not include an intercept, and we have to impose, e.g. $\Psi(0;\beta_0)=1$.
-The intercept and the deviation from the reference intensity is specified by $\alpha_0$.
-Our interest then lies in testing if the baseline $\alpha_0$ can be adequately modeled by deterministic system wide covariates, i.e., covariates that are the same for all individuals, such as time, weather or economic development.
+While $\Psi(X_{n,ij}(t);\beta_0)$ describes the pair-specific part of the intensity, $\alpha_0(t)$ can be interpreted as global component of the intensity which applies to all pairs in the system.
+Our interest then lies in testing whether the baseline $\alpha_0$ can be adequately modeled by deterministic system wide covariates, i.e., covariates that are the same for all individuals, such as weather or economic development.
 We denote these covariates by $Z:[0,T]\to\IR^d$.
-By `deterministic' we here mean `measurable with respect to $\mathcal{F}_0^n$'.
-The covariates $Z$ may also contain basis expansions of single covariates.
+By `deterministic' we here mean `measurable with respect to $\mathcal{F}_0^{\,n}$', where the measurability assumption on $Z$ is made for simplicity.
+Without it, the asymptotic analysis would become significanly more complex.
+Intuitively the assumption is justified if reliable short-time predictions of future developments of $Z$ exist, e.g., weather forecasts.
 Since the covariates $Z$ are supposed to be deterministic and to be the same for the entire network (regardless of its size), we assume also that they do not change with $n$.
-Consider the following example: If we consider the weather in a city as a covariate, then it is plausible that the weather is not depending on which network in the city we study.
-Therefore we may condition on the weather and keep it fixed for our analysis.
 Our aim is testing the hypothesis